-Since its inception over fourteen years ago, nem has assisted a wide range of businesses with their funding requirements, helped prepare businesses for the transition of ownership to related and third party purchasers, guided the financing options associated with such transactions and also assisted to secure private equity for expansion.
+Since its inception over sixteen years ago, nem has assisted a wide range of businesses with their funding requirements, helped prepare businesses for the transition of ownership to related and third party purchasers, guided the financing options associated with such transactions and also assisted to secure private equity for expansion.
 This assistance is usually guided by the firm's Divestment and Investment Assessment.

 DIVESTMENT & INVESTMENT

 For those businesses facing the succession issues which loom large across the private business landscape of Australia and New Zealand, nem has developed a Divestment Investment Assessment (DIA) which provides owners with an objective independent assessment of the saleability of their business and an indicative market valuation based on a variety of scenarios.

 The DIA process has access to multiple layers of market intelligence and a wide range of prospective purchasers through a number of strategic and direct commercial alliances with specialist firms and funds.